-The undersigne d are the parent(s), guardian(s), or person(s) in charge of
+The undersigned are the parent(s), guardian(s), or person(s) in charge of

-(name of the st cudent) ·
+(name of the student)

-student.
-I rele ase the school distri onnel to administer nonprescription drugs to r ct, its officials, and employees from any and on of nonprescription drugs to my student. •
+I authorize and request school personnel to administer nonprescription drugs to my student.
+I release the school district, its officials, and employees from any and all liability concerning the administration of nonprescription drugs to my student.

-DATED this day of , 20
+DATED this day of , 20.

 Parent/Guardian